Skip to content

 STEP 9: Stitch tooth pillow body

-Now place tooth pieces right side to right side, line them up and stitch around with your machine carefully on the wrong side leaving a one inch gap at the top for turning.
+Now place tooth pieces right side to right side, line them up and stitch around using a 6mm (1/4″) seam allowance and leaving a 4cm (1.5 inch) gap at the side for turning right side out.

 where to stitch around the tooth fairy pillow